leyfall/coding_journey/DAYS.md

 - Done installing the Vim now finally its my new dead (me dead) editor.
 - Free from VScode now yey!!!
+- A string is a sequence of characters surrounded by either single or double quotation marks.